-Day three of Tarsar trek is a gradual climb from Lidderwat to Shekwas campsite.
-You gain about 1600 feet on this day from 9100 feet at Lidderwat to 10700 feet at Shekwas.
-It’s a steep climb for the first one hour, followed by a flat walk for another one hour.
-There is a place where you need to cross the stream, walk along the stream for a while and then gradual climb till you reach a place full of boulders.
-One you cross these huge boulders is the Shekwas camp site.
+Day three of the Tarsar trek is a gradual climb from Lidderwat to Shekwas campsite.
+You gain about 1600 feet on this day, from 9100 feet at Lidderwat to 10700 feet at Shekwas.
+Following an hour of a steep climb, there is another hour of a flat walk.
+There is a place where you need to cross the stream, walk along the stream for a while, and then gradually climb till you reach a place full of boulders.
+Once you cross these huge boulders, you are at the Shekwas camp site.

 Lidderwat is a famous local place.
-Many visit this place as it is a one day trek and is considered as an ideal place for a nice weekend hike.
-There is enough place to camp here and also water source is not a problem at Lidderwat campsite.
+Many visit this place as it is a one-day trek and is considered an ideal place for a nice weekend hike.
+There is enough space to camp here, and the water source is not a problem at Lidderwat campsite.
 There are PDA (Pahalgam District Authority) guesthouses where you can stay.
-You can even request and stay in local Gujjar huts, maybe for a small fee, but is nice to stay in their hut to get that unique experience.
-This is a beautiful campsite surrounded by beautiful mountain peaks on all sides and stream on both the sides.
-Sunrise and sunset at this place makes it an ideal place for some time-lapse photography.
+You can even request and stay in local Gujjar huts, maybe for a small fee, but it is nice to stay in their hut to get that unique experience.
+This is a lovely campsite with stunning mountain peaks on all sides and streams on both sides.
+Sunrise and sunset at this place make it an ideal place for some time-lapse photography.

+You may book a hike to this place with Indiahikes, trek the Himalayas, or just go to Aru and hike on your own, where you will find many locals with fixed government rates to go on a hike to Tarsar Marsar or Kalahoi glacier.
 Check out the video below.
-Hope you enjoyed reading this blog post.
-Don’t forget to subscribe to my website to get more updates on the coming days and other photography, travel and trekking posts.
-Follow me on social media and please do share this with your friends.
+I hope you enjoyed reading this blog post.
+Don’t forget to subscribe to my website to get more updates on the coming days and other photography, travel, and trekking posts.
+Follow me on social media, and please share this with your friends.